TheBlueZayn/analysis-of-water-sources-in-nigeria/README.md

-# Nigeria Source Of Drinking Water
+# Nigeria Sources Of Drinking Water
-- From the Nigerian Health Demographics in 2018
+## Data Science Project
-  Data Science Project
+Dataset from the Nigerian Health Demographics carried out in 2018
 - cfafrica-_-data-team-_-outbreak-_-covid19-_-openafrica-uploads-_-nigeria-source-of-drinking-wate.csv is the data of analysis
 - main.ipynb contains the code for the analysis